tohojo/sqm-scripts/README.md

 ## Run-time debugging

-SQM_VERBOSITY controls the verbosity of sqm's output to the shell and syslog (0: no logging; 8: full debug output).
+SQM_VERBOSITY_MAX controls the verbosity of sqm's output to the shell and syslog (0: no logging; 8: full debug output).
 SQM_DEBUG controls whether sqm will log all binary invocations, their output and its shell output into a log file in `/var/run/sqm`.
 The log files are named `/var/run/sqm/${interface_name}.debug.log` e.g. `/var/run/sqm/pppoe-ge00.debug.log`.